vinayakmishra4/Mini-Project-Inventory-Management-System-Using-Text-Files/Inventory-Mangement-System-with-Files/nventory Management with Files - Overview.md

 Instead of databases like MySQL, MongoDB, or even JSON files, this beginner-friendly approach uses simple text files to:

 * Learn how data storage works fundamentally
 * Understand how to read, write, and process data
 * Prepare for more advanced systems later

 ---

 ## 🚀 Getting Started: Create Your Inventory File

-Let's create a file called `inventory.txt` to store your product data:

 ```python
 # Create inventory.txt and add initial products